 Made from yellow baby socks turned inside out, this chirping set of baby chicks is an adorable Easter craft that will delight little ones on Easter morning.

 No matter the weather on Easter day, this pom-pom T-shirt will be a hit all spring.
-Simply purchase lengths of pom-pom fringe (we used white, but many colors are available at fabric stores), have your child arrange the trim on a plain T-shirt, and use fabric glue to set the design.
-After drying, a zigzag stitch ensures the trim stays put permanently.
+Simply purchase lengths of pom-pom fringe (we used white, but many colors are available at fabrics stores), have your child arrange the trim on a plain T-shirt, and use fabric glue to set the design.
+Let the glue dry, then add a zigzag stitch to ensure the trim stays put permanently.